Netflix/falcor-observable/README.md

 An Observable implementation compatible with the Falcor DataSource API.

+Unless you are implementing a Falcor DataSource you will likely be better served by the more fully featured [RxJS].

 ## Error handling policy

 The error handling policy of the Observable is configurable to allow for